Nontrivial global solutions to some quasilinear wave equations in three space dimensions: Introduction

 \right.} Here $\kappa>1$ is a constant depending only on $\gamma_1$, and we recall that $W$ is defined by \eqref{rmk1.1.1Wdefn} in Remark \ref{rmk1.1.1}.
 As a result, $\eps r^{-1}W+u_{\infty,0}$ provides a good approximation of $u$ whenever, e.g.,\ $r-t<t^{1/3-}$.
-One can also derive similar bounds for $Z^Iu$, but we omit them here for simplicity. \end{enumerate} Here we apply Theorem \ref{mthm} to the differentiated equations \eqref{exm141.qwe} and construct the solutions to \eqref{exm141.1} by using the condition \eqref{exm141.ceq}, so the estimates in part (i) and (ii) are the same as those in Theorem \ref{mthm}.
-In part (iii), we present pointwise bounds for $u$ itself that are obtained by integrating the pointwise bounds in (ii).
+One can also derive similar bounds for $Z^Iu$, but we omit them here for simplicity. \end{enumerate}

+Note that the estimates in (i) and (ii) are essentially the same as those in Theorem \ref{mthm}.
+In fact, to obtain the estimates here, we simply replace $u$ with $\partial u$ in Theorem \ref{mthm}.
+This is because we apply Theorem \ref{mthm} to the differentiated equations \eqref{exm141.qwe} and construct the solutions to \eqref{exm141.1} by using the condition \eqref{exm141.ceq}.
+In part (iii), we present pointwise bounds for $u$ itself obtained by integrating the pointwise bounds in (ii), so the bounds in part (iii) are worse than those in part (ii).
 We refer to Proposition \ref{propasymujohn} for a more accurate version of part (iii).

 Meanwhile, as Remark \ref{rmkinit} suggests, it is not clear whether the $L^2$ norms of $\partial u$ and $u$ are finite or not.
+However, we refer to Remark \ref{sec1:cor1.1:rmkene} for a lower bound of the $L^2$ norm of $\partial u(t)$ when $A\not\equiv 0$.

 Note that in part (ii) and part (iii), if we add a restriction that $t^2-r^2=1$ (or $t^2-r^2=1/\eps^2$ if we want to consider the whole hyperboloid), we obtain some estimates on the initial data of $u$ posed on the hyperboloid.
 In particular, we have $\partial u\approx\eps r^{-1}U$.
 Also see Remark \ref{rmkhyperboloid}.}